hashicorp/packer/website/source/docs/builders/osc-bsusurrogate.html.md

     `omi_block_device_mapping`, except with an additional field:

-  - `source_device_name` (string) - The device name of the block device on the source instance to be used as the root device for the OMI.
+  - `source_device_name` (string) - The device name of the block device on the source virtual machine to be used as the root device for the OMI.
 This must correspond to a block device in `launch_block_device_mapping`.

 ### Optional: